CNC-IUPAC: Canadian National Committee for the International Union of Pure and Applied Chemistry

 CNC-IUPAC established a program of travel awards in 1982 to enable young scientists who are currently working at a Canadian institution to present their work at IUPAC-sponsored conferences.
 Preference will be given to nominees who are attending an IUPAC sponsored conference outside of Canada.
 Applicants should be within 10 years of having obtained their PhD.
 The awards are sponsored jointly by CNC-IUPAC’s company associates and the Gendron Fund, which was established in memory of a noted Canadian chemist who organized a highly successful IUPAC congress in Vancouver, BC in 1981.
 Although many IUPAC member countries have national committees that handle liaison with IUPAC, to the best of our knowledge, the Canadian National Committee is the only one that operates a travel awards program.

-Number of Awards: Since the funds available for these Awards depend on several factors, the number made each year varies but is typically 3-4.
-The CNC-IUPAC Travel Award may be received only once in your career.
+Number of Awards: The CNC-IUPAC Travel Award may be received only once in your career.

-Amount of the Award: Up to $2,500, paid in arrears after travel-expense receipts and a 150-word report on the conference have been received by the Secretary.
+Award Amount: The award amount is up to $2,500, paid in arrears after the secretary receives travel-expense receipts and a 150-word report on the conference.

 How to Apply: There is no application form.
 Applications should include: 1) a short Curriculum Vitae (less than 5 pages), 2) two Letters of Reference, including one from someone not at the applicant’s university, research institution or company, 3) a cover letter outlining the name and location of the conference, a copy or link to the conference circular and the reasons why this conference fits your goals.

 Eligible Conferences: The conference must be an IUPAC-sponsored conference.
-Potential lists for 2024 can be found on the IUPAC web-site (http://www.iupac.org/), in Chemistry International, the IUPAC magazine and are often indicated as being affiliated with IUPAC on the conference webpage.
-Awards are made to attend the conference identified in the application, and no changes are allowed without written permission from the Chair.
+Potential lists for 2026 can be found on the IUPAC website (http://www.iupac.org/) and in Chemistry International, the IUPAC magazine.
+Eligible conferences are often indicated as being affiliated with IUPAC on their web pages.
+Awards are made to attend the conference identified in the application.
+Changes in the proposed conference must receive prior written approval from the Chair.

 2024 Award Winners